Firewat/Quizz-Masterz/docs/technical-docs/architecture.md

     Quiz Taking: Take quizzes with multiple answer selection capability.

-    Performance Tracking: View quiz results with detailed scoring breakdown and earn LPs for your right answers.
+    (TODO) Performance Tracking: View quiz results with detailed scoring breakdown and earn LPs for your right answers.

-    Shop: Level up and earn Skins for your Profile.
+    (TODO) Shop: Level up and earn Skins for your Profile.

 System Features